-A chemical company turned to Zero Waste Scotland’s Energy Efficiency Business Support Service for advice when it planned a move to new premises.
+A chemical company turned to our team for advice when it planned a move to new premises.

 The Scotmas Group, which specialises in chlorine dioxide solutions for businesses, has offices around the world, but it was the one it planned to move into in Kelso where they needed guidance.